Why do we need laboratory testing for viral infections?

-- Varicella zoster virus (VSV) (cause of chickenpox and shingles)
+- Varicella-zoster virus (VZV) (cause of chickenpox and shingles)

 In addition, a viral swab from oral skin mucosa can detect:

-- Epstein-Barr virus (EBV) (cause of infectious mononuclosis)
+- Epstein-Barr virus (EBV) (the cause of infectious mononuclosis)

-- Coxsackie virus A16 (cause of hand, foot and mouth disease)
+- Coxsackievirus A16 (one of the causes of hand, foot and mouth disease)